 Stay in the aquarium hobby long enough, and eventually the DIY (Do-It-Yourself) bug will get you.
 You might want to save money, or discover that no shops carry the item you are looking for, or perhaps you simply want the enjoyment of knowing you created it yourself.
-Regardless of the reason there are lots of resources on the Internet that provide information about a variety of DIY projects.
+Regardless of the reason there are a lot of great resources on the Internet that provide information about a variety of DIY projects.
+Before you take the DIY plunge, there are a few things to consider.

 Before Starting a DIY

-Before you jump into creating your own aquarium, stand, or other DYI project, you should be well prepared.
+Before you jump into creating your own aquarium, stand, or other DYI projects, you should be well prepared and armed with plenty of information.
 First consider why you want to do it yourself.
 If you are trying to save money make a comprehensive list of all the equipment you will need to build that aquarium or stand.
 If you have to purchase a lot of tools, the cost savings could vaporize pretty quickly.
 If you lack the tools but still are set on doing it yourself, check into places that rent equipment.

 Look At The Big Picture

 If you are building your own aquarium because you need a custom setup, consider all the other supporting pieces of equipment you will need.
+An specialty aquarium will need other parts to compelte it, some of which you may not want to make yourself.
 Where are you going to find a hood and light to fit the custom tank?
 How about a stand for it?
 Unless you are prepared to build all those things, you might be better off going with a standard size so you can purchase the accessories off the shelf.
+Some items may even be impossible to make yourself.

-Lastly, regardless of the reason for your DIY project, do your homework.
-There are plenty of resources on the net.
+Lastly, regardless of the reason for your DIY project, always do your homework.
+I know that advice sounds like a broken record, but having information is a big part of being successful with any DIY project.
+Fortunately, there are plenty of information sources out there on the web.
 Research your DIY topic thoroughly before you start anything.
 Visit your local pet shop and fish club for advice.
 Don't get in over your head with a project and end up being a fish out of water.

 Where To Find DIY Information